truenas/documentation/content/SCALE/Shares/_index.md

 ## Configure the NFS Service

-To begin sharing the data, go to **System Settings > Services** and click the *NFS* toggle.
+To begin sharing, go to **System Settings > Services** and click the *NFS* toggle.
-If you want NFS sharing to activate immediately after TrueNAS boots, set *Start Automatically*.
+Set *Start Automatically* if you want NFS to activate when TrueNAS boots.

 NFS service settings can be configured by clicking <i class="material-icons" aria-hidden="true" title="Configure">edit</i>.